 Lots of pie crust recipes are available at AllRecipes.com.
 Be sure to read the reviews before making your selection.
 Try adding a bit of whole wheat flour or oat flour to replace the white flour in pie crust recipes.
 You might start with substituting a few tablespoons or a quarter of a cup in single crust recipes, or a half cup of these flours in double-crust recipes.
 Continue to increase the amounts in future baking until you are satisfied with the results.

 Recipes containing canola oil appear to be the most heart-healthy!
 My personal favorite pie crust contains white flour, half butter and half shortening.
 (Not the healthiest choice, so I’m not including the recipe here.)

 I plan on developing a blended flour pie crust recipe that relies on oil in the near future.
 I’ll be sure to share the results with you.

-I roll my pie crusts out between two sheets of parchment paper or plastic wrap, and then flip the crust into the pie pan, and again atop the pie.
+I roll my pie crusts out between two sheets of parchment paper or plastic wrap, then flip the crust into the pie pan; then again, atop the pie.